 Vein visualization device is available these days which displays veins beneath the skin surface.
 This greatly helps healthcare professionals in finding a good vein for venipuncture and eliminates the need for multiple pricks.
-It is especially useful in obese persons, dark skinned individuals, small children, burn victims or drug abusers where vein visualization remains a challenge.
+It is especially useful in obese persons, dark-skinned individuals, small children, burn victims, or drug abusers where vein visualization remains a challenge.

-After blood is drawn and the needle is removed, pressure is placed on the puncture site with a cotton ball to stop bleeding, and a bandage is applied.
+After blood is drawn and the needle is removed, the pressure is placed on the puncture site with a cotton ball to stop bleeding, and a bandage is applied.
 The patient or an assistant is instructed to apply firm pressure on the site for sufficient time to stop the bleeding.
 After 2–3 minutes, the site should be examined to check whether bleeding has stopped.
 Patients having high blood pressure or bleeding disorder or those taking anticoagulants may require more time to stop the bleeding.

 Patients who experience swelling of the puncture site or continued bleeding after phlebotomy should seek immediate medical treatment.

-In cases when large amount of blood is withdrawn (as in blood donation), patients are instructed to drink plenty of fluids and eat regularly over the next 24 hours to replace lost blood volume.
+In cases when a large amount of blood is withdrawn (as in blood donation), patients are instructed to drink plenty of fluids and eat regularly over the next 24 hours to replace lost blood volume.

 The best locations for fingersticks are the 3rd (middle) and 4th (ring) fingers of the non-dominant hand.
-Avoid sampling from tip and sides of the finger.
+Avoid sampling from the tip and sides of the finger.
 Also, avoid puncturing a finger that is cold or cyanotic, swollen, scarred, or covered with a rash.

 - Massage the finger toward the selected site prior to the puncture.